 First: Do any of your churches do anything for that kind of person, and if so what do you do?

 Second: Is that a position worth paying, if so around how much?
 (If your church pays a tech, put that as well as $)

 Third: Is a person like that really appreciated?

-Fourth: How would you make sure not to loose them?
+Fourth: How would you make sure not to lose them?

-Thanks for your time in this matter, I'm just seeking some oppinions:
+Thanks for your time in this matter, I'm just seeking some opinions: